-This Haunted Road Trip Will Lead You To The Scariest Places In Ohio
+Take A Haunted Road Trip To Visit Some Of The Spookiest Places In Ohio

 With the dramatic changes brought on by the seasons in Ohio, it is easily to allow the imagination to wander.
 In the darker, cooler months, it’s easy to wonder about the most haunted places in Ohio.
 Ohio, believe it or not, is actually one of the most haunted states in America, full of restless spirits and wandering ghosts.
 From haunted hotels to creepy cemeteries, the following road trip will take you to some of the most haunted places in Ohio.